Edgenesis/shifu/docs/design/deviceshifu/telemetry.md

 Telemetry properties are configurable property for each telemetry, it should consists the following:

-1. `telemetryActiveEndpoint` (optional if you would like to use `telemetryDefaultActiveEndpoint`, else it will post the specified telemetry's result to the configured endpoint)
+1. `mode` (optional if you would like to use `defaultMode` and its , else it will post the specified telemetry's result to the configured endpoint)

+2. `activeSettings` (optional if you would like to use the global related settings)

+   2.1  `endpoint` (optional if you would like to use the global `defaultEndpoint`)

 ## Examples